denham-ed/sleuth/README.md

 # Sleuth.

-A Top Trumps style card game featuring the world’s greatest (fictional) detectives.
+A Top Trumps-style card game featuring the world’s greatest (fictional) detectives.

 > So assemble your team and use your wits…the game is afoot!